gsalaman/recipes/chicken_tacos.md

 * 1 teaspon cumin
 * 1/4 teaspoon cinnamon
 * 1 14.5 can fire roasted diced tomatos
-* 1 small can chipoltle peppers in adobo sause
+* 1 small can chipoltle peppers in adobo sause - full 7 oz can for Glenn strenght.
+Half can for "lighter".
-* 1/2 cup chicken broth
+* 1 can chicken broth (14 oz)
 * 1/2 tsp brown sugar.
 * 1 lime